Chrisvd9/productos-rootlab-nextjs-ts/README.md

 # Products-rootlab-nextjs-ts

-Project made with Nextjs and TypeScript for the Rootlab of Rootstack course.
+Project made with Nextjs and TypeScript for the Rootlab of Rootstack course..

 ## Imagen